 Adding Layers to a Workspace

-Having created a workspace and specified a PostGIS data source for your web service, you will now populate your web service with data layers from your workspace.
+Having created a workspace and specified a data source for your web service, you will now populate your web service with data layers from your workspace.

 On the left side of the GeoServer Web Administration Interface, under Data, click Layers.
 This will bring up the Layers page.